s7clarke10/tap-sybase/README.md

 ### Field selection

-In sync mode, `tap-mssql` consumes the catalog and looks for tables and fields have been marked as _selected_ in their associated metadata entries.
+In sync mode, `tap-sybase` consumes the catalog and looks for tables and fields have been marked as _selected_ in their associated metadata entries.

 Redirect output from the tap's discovery mode to a file so that it can be